EmojiDiff: Advanced Facial Expression Control with High Identity Preservation in Portrait Generation: Experiments

 \subsection{Comparison}

 \textbf{Quantitative results.} As summarized in Tab. \ref{tab:main}, our method consistently outperforms all competitors by a good margin.
 Compared to the same type of diffusion conditioning methods, our approach shows significant improvements in ID similarity, image quality, and expression control ability.
 Even evaluating against portrait animation methods such as FaceAdapter \cite{han2024faceadapter} and LivePortrait \cite{guo2024liveportrait}, the proposed method offers superior ID fidelity and more accurate expression control.
 Notably, X-Portrait, which directly uses RGB expression images, also demonstrates strong expression control.
 However, {X-Portrait shows a noticeable drop in image quality when applied to non-realistic styles, with IQ scores of only 4.142 and 3.668 in the anime and painting styles, respectively.} On the contrary, our method produces exquisite stylized images due to the seamless integration with the diffusion model.
+We provide \textbf{comparisons with more methods} in the \textit{supplementary material} Sec. \ref{sec:sup_compare}.

-\textbf{Qualitative results.} Fig. \ref{fig:compare} illustrates the performance of various methods in ID and expression control across three styles.
-These examples demonstrate that our model effectively conveys reference expressions, including lip movements and eye gaze while preserving the identity information of the source portrait.
+\textbf{Qualitative results.} Fig. \ref{fig:compare} illustrates the results of various methods across three styles.
+These examples demonstrate that our model effectively conveys reference expressions, including lip movements and eye gaze while preserving the portrait identity.
 The fourth and sixth examples in the figure highlight the ability of our method to capture subtle movements, including lower lip pursing and pouting.
-Compared to other approaches, our model consistently exhibits robust expression control across different styles.
+Similarly, as illustrated in Fig. \ref{fig:ICA}, the complete method retains more identity details(\eg, glasses and hair color), compared to the method without ICA.